 Syphilis is a potentially life-threatening bacterium that increases the likelihood of acquiring or transmitting HIV.
-It is passed from person to person through direct contact with a syphilis sore.
+It is passed from person to person through direct contact with a Syphilis sore.
 Sores occur mainly on the external genitals, vagina, anus, or in the rectum.

-Did you know…
+Did you know? …

-For pregnant women there can be further complications, which may include: miscarriages, premature births, stillbirths, or death of newborn babies.
-There is also risk of deformities, delays in development, or seizures along with many other problems such as rash, fever, swollen liver and spleen, anaemia, and jaundice.
-If it is undiagnosed in infants, it can cause damage to their bones, teeth, eyes, ears, and brain.
+For pregnant women, there can be further complications which may include: miscarriages, premature births, stillbirths, or death of newborn babies.
+There is also risk of deformities, seizures or delays in development, along with many other problems such as rash, fever, swollen liver and spleen, anaemia and jaundice.